 5. Get smart and use advanced marketing tools

 They are all over.
 Powered by AI or not.
 More or less similar to what people do in marketing.
 There are smart tools that can gather information and data about different digital assets from all over including social media, and come with great analytics that you can base your investment and purchase decisions on.
 They still will be much better to use than using none.

 Don't worry.
 That's only the beginning of trading bots in cryptocurrencies.

 6. Look at the long term benefits and hold

 You might not get concerned with the daily movements in prices if you are in a long term haul.
-And it works because you will be able to notice quiet easily when the trend is moving upward or downwards.
-For instance, you might notice a upward movement in the last three months and yet the daily price movements look very shaky.
+And it works because you will be able to notice quite easily when the trend is moving upward or downwards.
+For instance, you might notice an upward movement in the last three months and yet the daily price movements look very shaky.

-Thus you can comfortably make trend judgement based on a long term analysis than a short term daily analysis that leaves you with more worries.
+Thus you can comfortably make trend judgment based on a long term analysis than a short term daily analysis that leaves you with more worries.

-Unfortunately so, most of cryptocurrency dealers today are young people with little discipline to just buy and hold for the long run.
+Unfortunately so, most of the cryptocurrency dealers today are young people with the little discipline to just buy and hold for the long run.